denn1s/apple-and-lily/Ch. 1 - Valerie.md

 "Took you long enough," she mumbled, finally turning in her chair.
 "Why are you so tame today, eh Ri… sa…"

 Her words died in her throat.
-Her mouth dropped open, her glasses sliding down her nose as she saw me.
+Her mouth dropped open.
+Her glasses sliding down her nose as she saw me.

 I held the book out to her with both hands.